carlaprv/workshop-machine-learning-titanic/README.md

 The Notebook is a Machine Learning Solution to a Kaggle Competition.
 You can read more about the challenge here: [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/data)

+You can access the slides used in the workshop here: [Workshop Slides Presentation](https://docs.google.com/presentation/d/1eCrsY8pIv_QuNHgESFZ19uwhmPx1EcADDQRdX-3mWv8/edit?usp=sharing)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and learning purposes.